Architecture of Vienna

 2 / Things to do in Vienna: Go Baroque

 Bravo, indeed.
 There appears to be no end to Vienna’s allure.
 An inherently walkable city, our step counters reach never-before-seen numbers by the end of each day.
-However, if there’s one Vienna sight that’s worth walking over 20,000 steps for, it’s Schönbrunn Palace.
+However, if there’s one Vienna sight worth walking over 20,000 steps for, it’s Schönbrunn Palace.

 Gloriette Vienna